Jamal Khashoggi: UN finds 'credible evidence' linking Saudi crown prince to murder | DW | 19.06.2019

-That is the conclusion of Agnes Callamard, the UN's Special Rapporteur on Extra-Judicial Executions, who on Wednesday issued her report on the killing.
+That is the conclusion of Agnes Callamard, the UN special rapporteur on extrajudicial executions, who on Wednesday issued her report on the killing.

-Callamard cited "credible evidence" that high-level Saudi officials were implicated in the "premeditaed" murder.
+Callamard cited "credible evidence" that high-level Saudi officials were implicated in the "premeditated" murder.

 "Khashoggi has been the victim of a deliberate, premeditated execution, an extrajudicial killing for which the state of Saudi Arabia is responsible under international human rights law," Callamard said in her report based on a six-month probe.